-Under current Program rules, a maximum of two non-continuous residential stays may be reimbursed in a one-year period.
-California proposes to revise this policy to remove the limitation on the number of treatment episodes that can be reimbursed in a one-year period.
+1. Remove the limitation on the number of residential treatment episodes that can be reimbursed in a one-year period year period.
 In accordance with CMS State Medicaid Director Letter #17-0003, California will aim for a statewide average length of stay of 30 days.
 Counties will adhere to the monitoring requirements set forth by DHCS and the performance measure(s) set by the external quality review organization.